Optimal waveform for fast synchronization of airfoil wakes: Introduction

-Examining synchronization properties for periodic wakes can offer insights to modify the shedding behavior and has several applications in unsteady flow control and fluid-structure interactions.
-Actuating a flow by taking advantage of synchronization can be efficient in enhancing the aerodynamic performance \citep{pastoor2008feedback,joe2011feedback,wang2018enhancement,asztalos2021modeling}.
-This process of synchronization of the system to external forcing input in an asymptotic manner is termed \textit{entrainment} \citep{pikovsky_rosenblum_kurths_2001}.
-While most entrainment studies for fluid flows have characterized this asymptotic synchronization process to external sinusoidal actuation \citep{taira2018phase,khodkar2020phase,herrmann2020modeling,giannenas2022harmonic}, it is often desirable to modify the vortex shedding as quickly as possible for flow control to take effect.
-This study considers the fast entrainment of wakes to an external forcing signal for wake flows.
+Examining synchronization properties for periodic wakes can offer insights to modify the vortex shedding behavior and has several applications in unsteady flow control and fluid-structure interactions.
+Control of vortex shedding of wake flows has direct implications towards modifying the aerodynamic characteristics, reduction of structural vibration and noise emissions.
+Synchronization control has been studied in the context of vortex-induced vibrations for bluff-body wakes \citep{feng2010circular, konstantinidis2016vortex}.
+In addition, actuating a flow by taking advantage of synchronization can be efficient in enhancing the aerodynamic performance \citep{pastoor2008feedback,joe2011feedback,wang2018enhancement,asztalos2021modeling}.
+Further, hydrodynamic synchronization is shown to result in efficient swimming in microscale swimmers at lower Reynolds number \citep{golestanian2011hydrodynamic, kawamura2018phase}.
+Hence, it is beneficial to analyse the parameters that result in optimal synchronization in fluid flows.
+While most synchronization studies for fluid flows have characterized this asymptotic synchronization process to external sinusoidal actuation \citep{taira2018phase,khodkar2020phase,herrmann2020modeling,giannenas2022harmonic}, it is often desirable to modify the vortex shedding as quickly as possible for flow control to take effect.
+This study considers the fast synchronization of wakes to an external forcing signal for wake flows.

-The concept of fast entrainment has been studied in biology to promote the rapid adjustment of the biological clock to jet lag and facilitate treatments for cardiac arrhythmias \citep{guevara1982phase,granada2009achieve}.
-In the context of biological and simpler oscillatory systems, \cite{zlotnik2013optimal} and \cite{takata2021fast} applied the phase reduction approach to analytically obtain the optimal waveform for fast entrainment maximizing the entrainment speed to external periodic forcing.
+The concept of fast synchronization has been studied in biology to promote the rapid adjustment of the biological clock to jet lag and facilitate treatments for cardiac arrhythmias \citep{guevara1982phase,granada2009achieve}.
+In the context of biological and simpler oscillatory systems, \cite{zlotnik2013optimal} and \cite{takata2021fast} applied the phase reduction approach to analytically obtain the optimal waveform for fast synchronization, maximizing the synchronization speed to external periodic forcing.
+In dynamical systems, synchronization is also referred to as entrainment \citep{strogatz1994chaos}.